Tom-stack3/stocksReminder/README.md

  	* `"Name"`: the stock's name, the client wants to be shown on the reports.
  	* `"Price"`: the price the client bought the stock originally. (for calculating the revenue)

-See the example in [users.json](/stocksReminder/bin/Debug/users.json).
+See an example in [users.json](/stocksReminder/bin/Debug/users.json).